Questions and answers CSRD and ESRS

 What role can my industry association play with respect to the CSRD?

-Industry associations can play an important role in supporting undertakings in the preparation of reporting for the CSRD.
-This includes sector specific insights, especially relating to impacts, risks and opportunities.
-Contact your industry association to find out how they can help you.
+Industry associations can play an important role in supporting undertakings in preparing for CSRD reporting, as many impacts, risks and opportunities are sector-specific.
+Contact your industry association to find out how they can support you.

 Examples of the role of an industry association could play are: